DeviChaitu379/DeviChaitu379/README.md

 **🏎 Fast Learner:** I'm always eager to expand my knowledge and explore new ideas.

-** Connector:** I believe in the power of collaboration and combining diverse perspectives.
+**🛰Connector:** I believe in the power of collaboration and combining diverse perspectives.

 **This is just the beginning!
 I'm excited to see what the future holds. **